TXOG/Discord-Catfish-Finder/README.md

 ## Install on linux

+### Download Files

+Download the .py file from the releases tab

+### Pip Commands

+Make sure you have pip installed and then run the commands:

+1. pip install requests
+2. pip install selenium

+### Terminal

-Download the .py file from the releases tab. cd into the directory you downloaded the file.
-Run *chmod +x DCF.py* in the terminal to make it executable.
+cd into the directory you downloaded the file.
+Run *chmod +x DCF.py* to make it executable.
 Run the python file by running *./DCF.py*

 ## Requirements